Learning Graph ARMA Processes from Time-Vertex Spectra: EXPERIMENTAL RESULTS

 \subsubsection{Effect of model complexity}

 We next study how the number of realizations required for accurate model estimation evolves in relation to the model complexity.
 6 different ARMA processes are generated with variable model orders $\modelOrderP$, $\modelOrderK$, $\modelOrderQ$, $\modelOrderM$ on the graph topology used in the first experiment.
-In order to restrict the scope of the experiment to the estimation of the model parameters $a$, $b$, and the JPSD, the ground truth model orders are provided to the algorithm.
-For each combination of $\modelOrderP$, $\modelOrderK$, $\modelOrderQ$, $\modelOrderM$, the normalized estimation errors of $a$, $b$, and the JPSD are plotted respectively in Fig.~\ref{fig_a_err}(b), \ref{fig_b_err}(b), and \ref{fig_jpsd_err}(b).
-We recall from Theorem \ref{thm_jpsd_error_conv_rate} that the estimation errors are expected to converge at rate $O(\sqrt{N^2 T^2 d^4 / L})$ as the number of realizations $L$ increases.
-We observe that at all model orders the convergence of the estimation errors with $L$ seems coherent with this theoretical result.
-As for the dependence of the error on the model order, Theorem \ref{thm_jpsd_error_conv_rate} states that the non-normalized parameter estimation error $\| \cs - \cg\|$ increases with the model dimension $\dc=P(K+1) + (Q+1)(M+1)$ at a rate bounded by $O(d^2) $.
-One may then expect the relation $\| \cs - \cg\| / \| \cg \| = O(d^{3/2}) $ for the normalized errors.
-The results in Fig.~\ref{fig_a_err}(b)-\ref{fig_jpsd_err}(b) indeed confirm that the estimation errors of the model parameters and the JPSD tend to be larger at higher model orders, which is coherent with our theoretical finding.
-This observation is quite in line with the concept of overfitting in machine learning: A higher model complexity increases the need for training data (i.e. process realizations in our context) in order to properly learn a model.
+In order to restrict the scope of the experiment to the estimation of the model parameters $\avect$, $\bvect$, and the JPSD, the ground truth model orders are provided to the algorithm.
+For each combination of $\modelOrderP$, $\modelOrderK$, $\modelOrderQ$, $\modelOrderM$, the normalized estimation errors of $\avect$, $\bvect$, and the JPSD are plotted in Fig.~\ref{fig_a_err_QMPK_L}-\ref{fig_jpsd_err_QMPK_L} for the proposed JS-ARMA method.
+The JPSD errors are also presented for the JWSS algorithm \cite{Natheneal-Joint-Stationarity} in Fig.~\ref{fig_jpsd_err_QMPK_jwss_L}, which provides the initial estimate of the JPSD to our algorithm as input.